sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ### Helm subcharts

 [Helm subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/) can be used for permanent customizations to the official Sourcegraph helm chart.
-This is useful for changes such as using a custom database configuration file or adding a new resource unique to your deployment.
+This is useful for changes such as adding a new resource unique to your deployment (PodSecurityPolicy, NetworkPolicy, additional services, etc.).
 These are long-lived customizations that shouldn't be contributed back to the Sourcegraph helm chart.

 With a subchart, you create your own helm chart and specify the Sourcegraph chart as a dependency.
 Any resources you place in the templates folder of your chart will be deployed, as well as the Sourcegraph resources, allowing you to extend the Sourcegraph chart without maintaining a fork.